unifyai/.github/profile/README.rst

 What is Unify?
 ______________
-Unify is a centralized API to access all LLM endpoints and route each prompt to the best performing endpoint.
-With Unify you can compare the performance of different endpoints with objective, independent and timely benchmarks; and deploy your models with a single API to get the best performance on the metric(s) you care about.
+We're on a mission to unify and simplify the LLM landscape.
+Unify lets you:

+* **🔑 Use any LLM from any Provider**: With a single interface, you can use all LLMs from all providers by simply changing one string.
+No need to manage several API keys or handle different input-output formats.
+Unify handles all of that for you!

+* **📊 Improve LLM Performance**: Add your own custom tests and evals, and benchmark your own prompts on all models and providers.
+Comparing quality, cost and speed, and iterate on your system prompt until all test cases pass, and you can deploy your app!

+* **🔀 Route to the Best LLM**: Improve quality, cost and speed by routing to the perfect model and provider for each individual prompt.

 Get Started
 ___________

-Check out the `docs <https://unify.ai/docs/hub>`_ to learn more!
-Join our growing community, and lets `unify.ai <https://unify.ai/>`_ ! 😊
+Check out the `docs <https://unify.ai/docs>`_ to learn more!
+Join our `growing community <https://discord.com/invite/sXyFF8tDtm>`_, and lets `unify.ai <https://unify.ai/>`_ ! 😊